 Final Thoughts

 The New Balance 696v6 remains a solid tennis shoe in terms of materials, traction, and durability.
 However, fit can be a major issue.
 If you have narrow feet, you may find them perfect.
 If you have wider feet or prefer a roomier fit, proceed with caution — try on multiple sizes or consider alternative models.
+If you have wider feet, New Balance offers wide-width tennis models, but the 696v6 may still feel snug depending on foot shape.

 Bottom line: Excellent performance shoe for the right foot shape, but sizing is the key to satisfaction.